sth/regfish-dyndns/README.md

 *Don't do this on a system with untrusted users.*

-The safer option is to let the script read the token form a config file, but *make sure this config file is only readable by trusted users.*
+The safer option is to let the script read the token form a config file with the `--config` option, but *make sure this config file is only readable by trusted users.*

 ## Installation